 Similar to the above, the Sale Line Total, with no filters, will result in identical values as Historic Lifetime Value and Sale Total.

-You will see that the Total and Sale Line Total are equal to each other, but different from the Historic Lifetime Value.
+The Total and Sale Line Total are equal to each other, but different from the Historic Lifetime Value.

 You can also filter this report on the Item:

-Let's say, that we are only interested in sales that were for items in the BIKES category:
+For example, if you're only interested in sales that were for items in the BIKES category:

 - The Historic Lifetime Value represents all sales